NoroffFEU/development-platforms/src/content/docs/mongoDB/MongoDB-case-study.md

 ## Introduction

 MongoDB was the first true "document style NoSQL" datastore to be released.
 It is still one of the most popular NoSQL databases.
-In this report we will be covering its history, applications, strengths and weaknesses, and a comparative analysis within the NoSQL database category.
+In this report we will be covering its history, applications, strengths and weaknesses.

 ## Brief History